Hubertus Faber-Castell

-Hubertus Alexander Wolfgang Rüdiger Emanuel Wilhelm Count von Faber-Castell (8 April 1934 – 29 January 2007) was a German billionaire and industrial heir.
+Hubertus Alexander Wolfgang Rüdiger Emanuel Wilhelm von Faber-Castell colloquially Hubertus von Faber-Castell (8 April 1934 – 29 January 2007) was a German billionaire businessman and heir of the Faber-Castell family.
+He was an honorary citizen of Beijing.

+Early life and education

+Faber-Castell was born 8 April 1934 in Stein, Bavaria near Nuremberg to Roland von Faber-Castell and his first wife Alix-May von Faber-Castell (née von Frankenberg und Ludwigsdorf; 1907–1979).

+On his paternal side he hailed from the Faber-Castell family, his father being sole owner of Faber-Castell.
+His maternal family was partly of German nobility and partly of German Jewish descent.
+His maternal grandmother was Victoria von Oppenheim, daughter of Eduard von Oppenheim and founder of Gestüt Schlenderhan.

 Family

 Hubertus Count von Faber-Castell was son to two German dynasties.
 His father, Roland Count von Faber-Castell, was sole owner of today's Faber-Castell AG.
 On his maternal side, Alix-May von Frankenberg and Ludwigsdorf, belonged to the owning family of Europe's biggest private bank Sal.
 Oppenheim Jr. & Cie.
 Count Hubertus briefly worked in both family businesses.
 After a dispute with his father, he left the Faber-Castell family holdings and sold most of his stake in the company to his younger brother.
 From there on, the Franconian stationery manufacturer was managed by his younger brother Anton-Wolfgang Count von Faber-Castell.
 Count Hubertus was silent owner at the Faber-Castell Company, as well as the bank Sal.
 Oppenheim.
 The combined stakes in the two corporations, made him a billionaire.
 Hubertus had three children from two different marriages: